-Now entering winter weekend hibernation mode!
-This Vegetarian Breakfast Casserole is just the sort of recipe to enjoy in PJ-clad style.
-It’s sized for a crowd, can be prepped well in advance (overnight if you like!), and is easily adaptable to a variety of diets.
+This Vegetarian Breakfast Casserole is just the sort of recipe we need to be enjoying in PJs, at all times of day.
+Both—meaning the PJs and this recipe—are appropriate at any hour.
+It makes enough for leftovers, can be prepped well in advance (overnight if you like!), and is easily adaptable to a variety of diets and ingredients.

-Whether you are hosting a hoard of out-of-town guests, need a crowd-pleasing recipe for a special brunch, or simply want a lazy-day sort of breakfast that you can eat slices of in your sweatpants at your leisure, savory egg bakes like this one are spot-on for the season.
+Whether you are looking for a breakfast that vegetarians can eat, an easy recipe to enjoy all week long, or simply want a lazy-day sort of breakfast that you can eat slices of in your sweatpants at your leisure, savory egg bakes like this one are spot-on.

 I consider myself a bit of a breakfast casserole connoisseur, a distinction I owe to my mother.

-Every year at the holidays, her three adult children—plus our spouses and my nieces—all squeeze back under her roof.
-Each morning, my Mom has a crowd-sized breakfast planned for her hungry crew, and while the sides might change, a breakfast casserole is always on the menu.
+Whenever my mom has her three adult children—plus our spouses and my nieces—all squished back under her roof, she begins each morning with a crowd-sized breakfast.
+While the sides might change, a breakfast casserole is the main event.

 I hope you’re eager for a big breakfast too.
 This casserole is fully loaded with roasted vegetables and although it’s vegetarian, it is plenty hearty and satisfying— fit for a breakfast feast!

-Don’t let the word “breakfast” in this recipe’s title fool you either; this vegetarian casserole isn’t limited only to the AM hours.
-I loved eating it reheated for fast, healthy lunches and dinners.
+Don’t let the recipe’s title fool you either; this simple vegetarian breakfast isn’t limited only to the AM hours.
+I love reheating it for fast, healthy lunches and dinners too.

 In addition to being vegetarian, this casserole is naturally low carb and gluten free.
-We love ours with a shower of feta on top, but it can easily be omitted if you’d like the casserole to be dairy free.
+We love ours with a shower of feta or ricotta baked on top, but it can easily be omitted if you’d like the casserole to be dairy free.

-Whether you’re cooking for a group with varied dietary needs or you just love a hearty, delicious breakfast that has the added benefit of being good for you, this casserole checks the boxes.
+If you love a hearty, delicious breakfast that has the added benefit of being good for you, this casserole checks ALL the boxes.
+It’s the ideal blend of wholesome and comforting.

 How to Make a Delicious Vegetarian Breakfast Casserole